cstoquer/pixelbox/README.md

 Pixebox load all assets for you at startup.
 All supported files you put inside the `assets/` directory will in an object `assets`.
 The structure follow the structure of the directory.
-For instance, the file file located in `assets/images/sprites/player.png` will be accessible with `assets.images.sprites.player`.
+For instance, the file file located in `assets/sprites/player.png` will be accessible with `assets.sprites.player`.

 Supported files includes:
  - images (`.png`, `.jpg`)